kitbenjamin/googleEarthImageCollection/README.md

  * frames per second (fps) must correspond to the 'lookAtDuration' defined in the config yml file e.g. a look at duration of 0.1s corresponds to a fps of 10.
  * It's recommended that a square picture size is use e.g. 2000 x 2000 pixels.
  * Maximum picture quality is recommended.
+6. Click "create movie"
+7. If Googel Earth crashes, follow the powershell prompts (requires quotes e.g. type "y" not y, see issue #8).

+## Close Google Earth
+Once theyour and image capture has finished, close Google Earth and follow the powershell prompts

 ## Further details